jeremiahs1079/spring-boot-budget-api/README.md

 * estimatedAmount - the estimated amount of the budget item.
 This item is the amount that is initially set fot the budget item and is an estimate.
 * actualAmount - the actual amount of the budget item.
 This item is the amount that the budget item actually costs and is verified
-* verified - weather the budget item amount is verified as acurate
+* verified - weather the budget item amount is verified as accurate
 * tags - list of ```Tag``` that are associated with the budget item
 * type - the type of budget item. ```EXPENSE``` or ```INCOME```
 ###### Example